 - Lower risk of wrinkles forming on the upper part of the body.

-Disadvantages – The disadvantages of dual-plane technique is similar to the sub-muscular technique.
+Disadvantages – The disadvantages of the dual-plane technique are similar to the sub-muscular technique.

 Given this, it is still up to your individual physical characteristics and preferences to determine which technique is best for you.
-Always ask to discuss all the advantages and disadvantages with an experienced plastic surgeon before making a decision.
+Discuss all the advantages and disadvantages with an experienced plastic surgeon before deciding.